//PERFORM /SPEAK /WORKSHOP

 • Demonstrations that teach rather than pitch

 If people leave smarter, more curious, or more capable than when they arrived, it fits.
 Less keynote energy, more workbench energy.
-Share the answers you can't Google.
+Tear down the gates and release your arcane knowledge!

 Workshops & Hands-On